Try Semrush

 Step 3.5: Compare Your Link Velocity to Your Competitors

-You’ll also need to look at both your and your competitors’ link velocity at this stage.
+You’ll also need to look at both your and your competitors’ link velocity

 Go back to the graph showing how many referring domains you gained and lost each week.
 If your competitors are gaining 100 new referring domains each week, you’ll want to do the same, ideally more (remember what I said earlier about being one step ahead?)